hlotvonen/gdc-blog/content/2020-02-07-usage-tutorial-for-glyph-drawing-club.md.md

 ### Keyboard shortcuts with layers

-If you want to affect **all layers** with a keyboard shortcut you can press \`ctrl + normal shortcut\`.
+If you want to affect **all layers** with a keyboard shortcut you can press `ctrl + any shortcut`.
 All of the aforementioned keyboard shortcuts work this way, including the selection area transformations.
 For example:

-* If you want to rotate a cell that has multiple glyphs on multiple layers, you can press \`ctrl + r\` instead of just \`r\`.
+* If you want to rotate a cell that has multiple glyphs on multiple layers, you can press `ctrl + r` instead of just `r`.

 ## Using glyph sets